Joel Chandler Harris

 Hiram A. (Joe) Little

-He is a constant contributor to Aviation Career Enrichment (ACE) camps, conducted by the Organization of Black Airline Pilots (OBAP), the National Coalition of Black Federal Aviation Employees (NCBFAE), the Alliance of Black Telecommunications Employees (ABTE), the Explorer Scout Programs in Georgia and Alabama, and serves on the Board of Directors at the American Museum of Patriotism and the Atlanta Chapter, Tuskegee Airmen, Inc., where he serves as the Chaplain.
+as a former scout master and one of the founders of the Atlanta Chapter, Tuskegee Airmen, Inc, Little is a constant contributor to Aviation Career Enrichment (ACE) camps, conducted by the Organization of Black Airline Pilots (OBAP), the National Coalition of Black Federal Aviation Employees (NCBFAE), the Alliance of Black Telecommunications Employees (ABTE), the Explorer Scout Programs in Georgia and Alabama, and serves on the Board of Directors at the American Museum of Patriotism and the Atlanta Chapter, Tuskegee Airmen, Inc., where he serves as the Chaplain.